 From hippie hangout to party paradise, wellness mecca and ostentatious arena of opulence, Ibiza is an island that has for a long time been in the world’s imaginations.
 Now it’s famous for its clubbing scene, for the decadence of the rich and famous and the wannabes who make their way to the middle of the Mediterranean every summer to indulge in their every hedonistic desire.
 Ibiza is the place where the world’s best DJs play to the beautiful people every night of the week, where the parties don’t stop because the sun has come up.

 And while this party paradise stereotype is true, it’s not the only Ibiza.
 This is also one of the world’s most beautiful islands, sheer cliffs and hills, Spanish countryside with pine forests and low rock walls surrounding fields of flowers that give way to dazzling arcs of white sand and perfectly turquoize water.
 Ibiza’s natural beauty is the real main attraction here and the reason why people from around the world felt drawn to its rocky shores — the unbridled, all-day-and-night is just a very delicious bonus.
-For these reasons, and many more, Stoke Travel likes to pass the summer months in our Ibiza Beach Camp, our little patch of perfect on the shores of the Mediterranean.
+For these reasons, and many more, Stoke Travel likes to pass the summer months in our Ibiza Beach Camp, or for short jaunts over Spring and Easter Break, our little patch of perfect on the shores of the Mediterranean.

 Facts About Ibiza